generative Artificial intelligence

 Gen AI tools offer significant benefits in optimising legal workflows, improving productivity, accuracy, and creativity.

-By selecting the right tools and leveraging their strengths, legal professionals can stay ahead in a dynamic field.
+By selecting the right Gen AI tools and leveraging their strengths, legal professionals can stay ahead in a dynamic field.

 Tools are only as good as the person using them, so it is important to exercise human judgment, maintaining ethical obligations, and ensuring that Gen AI supports, rather than supplants, the expertise of legal practitioners.